Emancipatory Disability Research: Disability & Sexuality

 - A huge amount of text material of our discussions about sexuality were collected.
-I analysed this material and produced 16 theme reports, which were shared and discussed collectively with most of the participants (a few persons preferred to have these discussions individually instead of collectively).
+I analysed this material and produced 16 theme reports in Italian, which were shared and discussed collectively with most of the participants (a few persons preferred to have these discussions individually instead of collectively).

-- On the basis of the theme discussions, I prepared a summary report in Italian (later translated into English, which was used for my thesis).
+- On the basis of the theme reports and discussions, I prepared a summary report in Italian (later translated into English, which was used for my thesis).